 On March 10, 2003, Mr. Edison left a telephone message for Mr. Netter, which Mr. Netter returned later that day.
-Mr. Edison informed Mr. Netter that he was calling in his capacity as chairman of the Company's new nominating and corporate governance committee.
+Mr. Edison informed Mr. Netter that he was calling in his capacity as Chairman of the Company's recently formed nominating and corporate governance committee.
 According to Mr. Edison, the board had suggested calling Mr. Netter for recommendations on candidates for new board members.
 Mr. Netter inquired concerning the board's timing for selecting the candidates and requested that Mr. Edison call him again when the board's deadline was approaching.
 Mr. Edison said that he would do so.
+Mr. Netter also inquired whether the Company was considering expanding the size of the board of directors, to which Mr. Edison replied that such an expansion was a possibility.

-On March 11, 2003, Dolphin sent a letter to the Company requesting minutes of board and shareholder meetings and shareholder information customarily made available in proxy contests.
+On March 11, 2003, Dolphin sent a letter to the Company requesting minutes of board and shareholder meetings and shareholder information customarily made available in proxy contests or otherwise required by Missouri Law.
 Also on this date, Dolphin issued a press release disclosing its requests and characterizing the Company's announced corporate governance initiatives as "too little, too late."
 In the release, Dolphin admonished the Company not to expand the board without a shareholder vote.

-On March 17, 2003, the Company sent an open letter to shareholders, reiterating the governance initiatives that it had described in its March 5, 2003 press release.
+On March 17, 2003, the Company sent an open letter to shareholders, reiterating the "governance initiatives" that it had described in its March 5, 2003 press release.